Terraform

 Managing AWS Security Groups through Terraform, Network Security and more

-As per the Divvy Cloud report, cloud misconfiguration breaches cost companies around the world an estimated 5 trillion in 2018 and 2019.
+As per the Divvy Cloud report, cloud misconfiguration breaches cost companies an estimated 5 trillion in 2018 and 2019.

 Many organizations fail to install adequate security measures, which are critical for protecting the cloud against breaches and attacks.
-Having an understanding of security and installing the appropriate security measures minimizes threats and keeps the cloud secure.
+Understanding security and installing the appropriate security measures minimize threats and keep the cloud secure.

 Security is a shared responsibility between AWS and the customer, where AWS is responsible for the security of the cloud, and the customers are responsible for security in the cloud.

-AWS provides many security features, and VPCs are one of the most important.
+VPCs are one of the most important security features AWS provides.
 They let us create an isolated private cloud within the public cloud to protect resources from direct access.

 At the resource level, security groups work to secure the flow of traffic allowed to leave and reach them.
 They serve as the final line of defense.

-They are most commonly associated with EC2 instances, but their applications are not limited to them.
-They are widely used with a variety of other services such as CodeBuild, EKS, and so on.
+Although they are most commonly associated with EC2 instances, they have other applications.
+They are widely used with various other services such as CodeBuild, EKS, and so on.

 The figure below shows how security groups secure traffic flow to and from resources.